-What are the best seasons on Lofoten?
-This is a big question for everyone who plans a visit to the Lofoten Islands.
-Of course, the traveler is primarily interested in what the best time to travel is.
-The answer to this question is not straightforward.
+What are the best seasons in the Lofoten Islands?
+This is a big question for everyone who plans to visit the Lofoten Islands.
+Of course, the traveller is primarily interested in what time it is best to travel.
+The answer to that question is not easy.

 Download a FREE e-book: 30 TIPS FOR PHOTOGRAPHING AMAZING ARCTIC LANDSCAPE